 After 4 years of production, we have redesigned the Supercross SLT Carbon Fiber Pro Race Fork.
-The Original one served us well and it is one of the strongest carbon fiber race forks on the market, but we knew we could do better.
-And we did.
+The Original one served us well and it was one of the strongest race forks, but we knew we could do better.
+And we did!

-Please let us introduce you to the new Supercross BLK Carbon Fiber Pro BMX race Fork.
-The first full monocoque carbon fiber, tapered steer tube Pro BMX Race Fork.
+Introducing the new Supercross BLK Carbon Fiber Pro BMX race Fork!
+The first full monocoque carbon fiber tapered steer tube Pro BMX Race Fork.

-Our goal with the new Supercross BLK Carbon fiber fork, was not to make it lighter, but to make it stronger, stiffer and to keep pushing the envelope for BMX fork technology.
+Our goal with the new Supercross BLK Carbon fiber fork was not only to make it lighter but to make it stronger, stiffer, and continue pushing the envelope for BMX fork technology.

-While utilizing the same Torray T700S Nano Alloy Resin Carbon Fiber as the Supercross ENVY BLK race Frame, for maximum strength and security we designed a full 1 piece Carbon fiber fork.
-No glue, no bonding, The entire fork is a single piece of high modulus, high-impact carbon fiber.
-The steertube will never slip, twist or pull.
-As the Steertube, the Legs, and the dropouts are of the same singular piece of hollow carbon fiber.
+The SX BLK Fork uses the same Torray T700S Nano Alloy Resin Carbon Fiber as the Supercross ENVY BLK race Frame.
+For maximum strength and security, we designed a full 1 piece Carbon fiber fork.
+There's no glue, no bonding areas, or weak points on the entire fork.
+It's a single piece of high-modulus, high-impact carbon fiber.
+The steer tube will never slip, twist, or pull!

 Please watch the video below for the machine testing on the Supercross BLK forks.
 All of our Supercross and Speedline product meet AND EXCEED all EN Test standards for racing bicycles.

 Tech Note: Never use a star-fangled nut with a carbon steerer tube.
 This is why our forks have a bonded compression bolt.

 Assemble the fork, headset, spacers, top cap, and bolt within the head tube of the bicycle.